Workflow RedesignAi Operating SystemGoverned Ai Execution

 - What is trusted, stale, missing, or disputed?

-- What access or permission boundaries matter?
+- What access boundaries matter?

 - Score 1-5: